|

 This initialization can only be used at runtime.
 See the normal initializer for static and stack based initialization options.

-| #define CCC_bitset_with_compound_literal | ( | count, | |
+| #define CCC_bitset_with_storage | ( | count, | |

-| compound_literal_array | |||
+| compound_literal_array, | |||

 Initialize the bit set with a starting capacity and size at runtime or compile time with no allocation permissions or context from a compound literal of bitset blocks.